How can we help?

 At least quality standard 3

-If “At least quality standard 2” is selected as the answer, the products that “meet at least quality standard 2” are displayed on the results page, including all products with quality standard 1.
+If “At least quality standard 2” is selected as the answer, then the products that “meet at least quality standard 2” are displayed on the result page, i.e. all products with quality standard 1.
 Products with quality standard 3 are excluded via the filter.

 Setting up the filter:

 In order to link the filter logic with the questionnaire, the corresponding filter criteria for each product must first be specified in the CSV product file.
-For our example, the respective quality standards are defined in the corresponding column in the CSV for the products “Uhr Premium”, “Uhr Vintage” and “Uhr Standard”.
+For our example, the respective quality standards are defined in the corresponding column in the CSV for the products “Watch Premium”, “Watch Vintage” and “Watch Standard”.

 The filter appears when you click on “User Input Filter”.

-In the fieldAnswer – Conditionals” the answers for which the filter should be active must be selected.
+In The Field "Answer – conditions” the answers for which the filter should be active must be selected.
 In our example, the quality standard answers “1”, “2” and “3” must be selected because the filter should take effect when these answers are selected.

-Under "Choice” the question can then be selected for which the filter is activated.
-For our example, we choose the above question “Which quality standard is required?”.
-About the field "Answer” you can define whether the filter only applies to a specific answer.
-We leave this field blank as the filter for all possible answers to the question "Which quality standard is required?" should apply.
+Under "Choice” you can then select the question for which the filter is activated.
+For our example we choose the above question “Which quality standard is required?”.
+About the field”Answer” it can be defined whether the filter only applies to a specific answer.
+We leave this field empty because the filter for all possible answers to the question "What quality standard is required?" shall apply.

-In the field"Overwrite answer values for filter"the answer options can be overwritten in order to match them with the values from the CSV file.
-In our case we have defined the following values in the CSV for the respective answer options:
+In The Field "Overwrite answer values for filter” the possible answers can be overwritten in order to match them with the values from the CSV file.
+In our case, we have defined the following values in the CSV for the respective answer options:

 Quality standard 1 = "1"